HomeJourneyBook/Homes-journey-archive/Tavern/README.md

 The Travelers Hall of Fame is also located here.
 <div style="clear: both;"></div>

->To this day, I have been unable to determine the true origin of the Tavern.{: .warning }
+> To this day, I have been unable to determine the true origin of the Tavern.
+{: .warning }